ICS 21 Winter 2008

 One final exam: (60 points, 60% of the base course grade)

-To help you study for the miderm and final, we have placed sample exams on the course website; links to them are on the main ICS 21 web page.
-The TA and instructor will happily discuss the questions (and their answers) ewith you after you have come up with your own answers.
+To help you study for the miderm and final, we have a sample exam for each; links to them are on the ICS 21 Web page.
+TAs and the instructor will happily discuss the questions (and their answers) with you after you have come up with your own answers.
 Most, but perhaps not all, of the topics covered by the questions in a sample exam will appear in the respective actual exam.

-The instructor keeps your midterm and final exam answer sheets, so that you can review them for any errors you think may be present, for about a year after the course is over, and typically recycles them after that time.
+I keep your midterm and final exam answer sheets, so that you can review them for any errors you think may be present, for about a year after the course is over, and typically recycle them after that time.

 Course grade calculation